Avaiga/taipy/gui/doc/chart.md

         <taipy:chart on_range_change="range_change_function_name" ...>{data}</taipy:chart>
         ```

-### sampling data
+### Sampling data

 By specifying _limit_rows_ as True, charts will adapt the number of points to the viewable area.
-Depending on the algorithm, Some specific points mightnot be shown on the chart.
+Depending on the algorithm, Some specific points might not be shown on the chart.

 !!! example "Page content"